2003 Japanese Grand Prix: Qualifying

-Qualiyfing consisted of two one-hour sessions, one on Friday and one on Saturday afternoon.
+Qualifying consisted of two one-hour sessions, one on Friday and one on Saturday afternoon.
 The first session's running order was determined by the Drivers' Championship standings, with the leading driver going first.
 Each driver was allowed to set one lap time.
 The result determined the running order in the second session: the fastest driver in the first session was allowed to go last in the second session, which usually provided the benefit of a cleaner track.
 Drivers were again allowed to set one lap time, which determined the order on the grid for the race on Sunday, with the fastest driver scoring pole position.

 Qualifying report

 Rain fell at the end of second qualifying, giving the advantage to the drivers that went out earlier, like the Toyotas, who finished third and fourth, and Mark Webber taking sixth position on the grid.
 Jarno Trulli and Ralf Schumacher, the fastest drivers on Friday, did not finish their timed lap, as the rain was too heavy, and were assigned 19th and 20th position on the grid, respectively.